lexicalscope/ape/README.md

 1. some of the memory that is garbage at the end of the procedure is made reachable during execution of v0
 1. the garbage from v0 has different shape than the garbage from v1
-1. the procedure parameter is reachable from the garbage at the end of vv
+1. the procedure parameter is reachable from the garbage at the end of v0

+&nbsp;

 	VERSION 0
 	procedure DifferentShapedGarbage(x) {